cchipman21804/SiliconDerbyDelawareLeague/firstBorn/RaspberryPi4B/raspian32bitOSFull/readme.txt

                        circuits
 py/control_v1.0.py --- allows robot to be remotely controlled via a PS4 game controller
-                       (requires installation of Python module pyPS4Controller)
+                       (requires installation of Python module pyPS4Controller) py/findHuman.py ------ allows robot to react to its environment based on what it identifies in the video camera stream (requires installation of OpenCV)

 txt ------------------ non-volatile storage for current command & current speed txt/command.txt ------ stores current directional command